Kim Lip

 Kim Jung-eun (born February 10, 1999), known professionally as Kim Lip (김립), is a South Korean singer.
 She is a member of Loona, leader of its sub-unit Odd Eye Circle, and member of Artms.

 Early life

-Kim Jung-eun was born on February 10, 1999 in South Korea.
-She graduated from Hanlim Multi Art School in 2018.
+Kim Jung-eun was born on February 10, 1999 in Cheongju, North Chungcheong Province, South Korea.
+She graduated from Hanlim Multi Art School alongside fellow Loona member Chuu in 2018.

 Career

 2017–2023: Debut with Loona

 On May 15, 2017, Kim Lip was revealed as the sixth member of girl group Loona On May 23, her eponymous debut solo album was released with title track "Eclipse", which was later included in NASA's playlist for the 2017 total solar eclipse.
-Kim Lip then appeared on fellow member Jinsoul's debut solo album for the track "Love Letter" in June.
+Kim Lip then appeared on seventh member Jinsoul's debut solo album for the track "Love Letter" in June.
 She later featured on the song "See Saw" for eleventh member Go Won's debut single album.